Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 other ally
 Cost: None
 Duration: 1 round
-Effect: You grant the ally Cover.
-If you and the target are in the same Square, targetted ally cannot be damaged and is excluded from all harmful area of effect Abilities.
-If you are incapacitated, your ally loses Cover.
+Effect: As long as you are in the same Square at the target and, you give that target [Protection](#protection).
+If you fall unconscious at any point, this Ability ends.
 Description: Shielding an ally from harm in an unsophisticated way.
 This could represent bodily shielding an ally or similar maneuvers.

 #### Default Strike